About the Legislative Reference Bureau

 In 1989, the Bureau began working on a plan for the reorganization of the Illinois statutes, and on January 1, 1993, the new Illinois Compiled Statutes became effective.
 The Bureau has a continuing duty to maintain the organization of the Illinois Compiled Statutes through periodic filings with the Secretary of State.

 After the end of each spring legislative session, the Bureau's legal staff reviews all reported decisions of the federal courts, the Illinois Supreme Court, and the Illinois Appellate Court from the previous year.
-Cases that affect the interpretation of the Illinois constitution or statutes and cases that indicate a possible need for legislative action are identified and summarized in an annual case report, which is published by the Bureau.
+Cases that affect the interpretation of the Illinois Constitution or statutes and cases that indicate a possible need for legislative action are identified and summarized in an annual Case Report, which is published by the Bureau.

-In addition, the Bureau maintains a law library, which includes the current statutes of all 50 states, federal statutes and regulations, Illinois and federal case reports, an extensive collection of historical materials relating to Illinois statutes and legislative documents, and other materials relating to the development and interpretation of Illinois law.
-The Bureau also coordinates the activities of the Illinois delegation to the National Conference of Commissioners on Uniform State Laws.
+The Bureau maintains a library, which includes an extensive collection of current and historical materials relating to Illinois statutes and legislative documents, other materials relating to the development and interpretation of Illinois law, and online resources relating to Illinois, federal, and other state legislation, laws, and court opinions.

 Legislative Reference Bureau home